stsiwo/go_concepts/README.md

 ## Infra Architecture

+I mainly used AWS and Docker to design and implement the infrastructure.

 ![Backend Architecture Image](./infra-architecture.png)

+### AWS

+- __EC2__: a vertial machine.
+I used two EC2 instances for both the frontend SPA and the backend API.

 - __S3__: used for storing images (e.g., blog/profile), log files, and backup files.
 I integrated my API with S3 so that my API can send requests for uploading, updating, deleting objects in S3 programmatically.